 - Technology-Enhanced Learning: Learning is an integral part of knowledge work – both professionals and knowledge-intensive organisations need to continuously learn in order to be successful.
 I understand learning broadly as a change in knowledge or skills/processes.
-In my research, I am interested in designing computer support for informal learning – without predefined curriculum or teacher.
+I have worked on designing computer support for informal learning – without predefined curriculum or teacher.
 I have been working in the EU projects APOSDLE with Stefanie Lindstaedt, Luciano Serafini, Chiara Ghidini, Marco Rospocher, Tobias Ley and Barbara Kump, and in MIRROR (rated an excellent project) with Michael Prilla, Birgit Krogstie and Angela Fessl and many others on these topics.
-I am now extending my research on technology-enhanced learning in the EU H2020 project MoreGrasp, where I work on games that help spinal cord injury patients learn to use a complex interactive system (Master thesis of Christofer Öjeling and collaboration with Granit Luzhnica and Eduardo Veas, see Luzhnica et al., 2016).
+I have extended my research on technology-enhanced learning in the EU H2020 project MoreGrasp, where I worked on games that help spinal cord injury patients learn to use a complex interactive system (Master thesis of Christofer Öjeling and collaboration with Granit Luzhnica and Eduardo Veas, see Luzhnica et al., 2016).
 In H2020 MOVING, I try to understand the role of searching for knowledge work, and to design reflection interventions that help users reflect and adapt their search strategies within their work together with Angela Fessl and Stefan Thalmann.

 - Ubiquitous Working and Ubiquitous Technologies for Knowledge Work: Currently, ubiquitous computing (ubicomp) technologies stand in the center of my research interests.
 As key gateways to the world of digital information and communication, ubicomp technologies enable working and learning in times and places where this was previously impossible.
 I am interested in exploring what has changed due to affordances of ubicomp technologies, and re-thinking and developing new interaction concepts.
 In parallel to this, I am interested in working at different times and different places – ubiquitous working.
 Within the Austrian national project LiTech, I am interested in innovative interaction in largely automated production lines (see a few first screenshots in this slideshare presentation).